wellyshen/react-cool-form/README.md

     // The event only triggered when the form is valid
     onSubmit: (values) => console.log("onSubmit: ", values),
   });
-  // React Cool Form filters the error of an un-blurred field by default (via the "filterUntouchedErrors" option)
+  // React Cool Form filters the error of an un-blurred field by default (via the "filterUntouchedError" option)
-  // Which helps the user focus on typing without being annoying const errors = getState("errors", { filterUntouchedErrors: true });
+  // Which helps the user focus on typing without being annoying const errors = getState("errors", { filterUntouchedError: true });

   return (
     <form ref={form} noValidate>